SurPun/AWS-Skill-Builder/Module 5 Storage and Databases/Notes.md

   The other three response options are scenarios in which you should use Amazon DynamoDB.

 # Lesson 33 - Amazon Redshift

+- Data Warehouse

+Amazon Redshift is a data warehousing service that you can use for big data analytics.
+It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

+# Lesson 34 - AWS Database Migration Service